-The main reputational risks for DKV Belgium are linked to inadequate customer service, possible IT security, data privacy topics and negative media attention.
-Mitigating measures are being taken to reduce potential reputational risk.
+The main reputational risks for DKV Belgium are linked to inadequate customer service, possible IT security issues, data privacy topics and negative media attention.
+Mitigating measures are being taken to reduce potential reputational risk (e.g. Backlog reduction project, implementation of the necessary GDPR/CSMR processes, coherent business continuity strategies etc.).
+Additionally, monitoring is required on the perception of the company's external environment on the implementation of new de - risking strategy.